tech-interview-prep/technical-interview-preparation/articles/the-technical-interview-cheat-sheet.md

 # Tech Interview Cheat Sheet

 This list is meant to be both a quick guide and reference for further research into these topics.
-It's basically a summary of that comp sci course you never took or forgot about, so there's no way it can cover everything in depth.
+It's basically a summary of that computer science course you never took or forgot about, so there's no way it can cover everything in depth.

 # Table of Content
 - [Asymptotic Notation](#asymptotic-notation)